Story by: Chris Kenning on September 5, 2018

 He joined renowned surgeons Erle H. Austin III, M.D., and Deborah J. Kozik, D.O., with UofL Physicians – Cardiovascular and Thoracic Surgery and Norton Children’s Heart Institute at Norton Children’s Hospital, which gained national prominence in 1986 when it became only the second facility in the nation to perform a heart transplant in a newborn.

 Working with specialists from UofL Physicians, Norton Children’s Hospital remains the only pediatric heart failure and transplant program serving Kentucky and Southern Indiana.
-The Society of Thoracic Surgeons recently awarded its two out of three-star rating to the program.
-No program in Ohio or Kentucky is ranked higher.

 Dr. Alsoufi arrived at Norton Children’s amid construction of the Jennifer Lawrence Cardiac Intensive Care Unit, supported by a $2 million gift from the actor’s foundation, to meet growing demand for specialized heart care.
 The unit will include private recovery rooms and space for families to stay with their child.